 I am not a career politician.
 I am a problem solver.
-I will bring a unique, forward-thinking, and inclusive perspective to the Gwinnett County Board of Commissioners.
+I bring a unique, visionary, and inclusive perspective to the Gwinnett County Board of Commissioners.

 I am a Georgia native.
 My mother is an artist and my father is a doctor and engineer.
 My unique perspective combines art and science, and I try to live in the intersection of the two.

 I’m the grandson of Chinese immigrants.
 My grandfather was an engineer who helped to design Atlanta's MARTA rail.
 I hope to continue that legacy by bringing rapid transit to Gwinnett County.